Nury Halmammedov: Early childhood and education

 Halmammedov was born on 20 June 1938 in Daýna village near Bäherden, Turkmenistan, to Halmammet Bayliyev and Hangul-Eje Mammedaliyeva.
 He had a cat, which died protecting Nury from a snake when he was an infant.
 Nury never forgot about him.
 Nury had a very difficult childhood.
 According to Jemile Gurbanova's biography of Halmammedov, his mother died in 1944, and his father moved to Iran with two of the family's four sons, Begmammet and Ashyrberdi, abandoning Nury, his 17-year-old brother, Bayly, and older sister, Artyk.
 Nury's memories of this time were grim.
 He recounted at one point.

 Since in my childhood I drank cloudy water from an irrigation ditch and lived off the grasses growing along its banks, by age 4 or 5 my belly swelled up and was elastic, like a ball.
 Because of my round stomach I couldn't see my own feet.

-Bayly committed Nury to the Kara Kala orphanage.
+Bayly committed Nury to the Garrygala orphanage.
 In 1947 Nury was transferred to the Bäherden boarding school.
 In 1948 little Nury ran away from the boarding school, boarded a train with three rubles in hand intending to go to Moscow, but ended up in Ashgabat.
 When discovered by authorities, since he had no papers and could not identify his parents, he was sent to the Baýramaly orphanage.
 Here he encountered a piano teacher, Olga Krivchenko, and began studying piano.